mc2it/rich-text-editor/doc/usage.md

 ---
 path: blob/master
-source: src/editor.ts
+source: src/sab/RichTextEditor.hx
 ---

 # Usage
-This package supplies a single class, `RichTextEditor`, which is a custom build of the [CKEditor](https://ckeditor.com/ckeditor-5)'s classic editor.
-It extends from the [`ClassicEditor`](https://ckeditor.com/docs/ckeditor5/latest/api/module_editor-classic_classiceditor-ClassicEditor.html) class provided by this project, so its usage is basically the same.
+This package supplies a single class, `RichTextEditor`, which is a custom build of the [CKEditor's classic editor](https://ckeditor.com/docs/ckeditor5/latest/examples/builds/classic-editor.html).
+It extends from the [`ClassicEditor` class](https://ckeditor.com/docs/ckeditor5/latest/api/module_editor-classic_classiceditor-ClassicEditor.html) provided by that project, so its usage is basically the same.

 In your HTML page, add an element that **SAB Rich Text Editor** should make editable: